pybricks/pybricks.github.io/learn/intro/access.md

 the <a href="https://code.pybricks.com/" target="_blank">Pybricks app</a>.
 Or
 just click the user icon in the top right corner.

-Enter your licence code and click _Activate_, as shown below.
+Enter your license code and click _Activate_, as shown below.

 You can see the status of your license by clicking on the user icon again.
 This also lets you deactivate your license so you can use it on another device.